Welcome to the practical, hands-on guide on how to grow a church youth group!

 - Social time after

-Personally I avoid meeting in the church.
-Try and find someone wiling to host a group in their house or take them to a coffee shop.
+Personally, I avoid meeting in the church.
+Try and find someone willing to host a group in their house or take them to a coffee shop.

 Before starting small groups we had young people coming to church week after week but had never had a relationship with God, never had a personal encounter with Jesus.